Curriculum Vitae

 • Lecture on the History of Christianity, World Presidents Organization, Calgary, September 2009

-• Four Programs on the Italian Renaissance for Friends of Florence, Florence
+• Ten Programs on the Italian Renaissance for Friends of Florence, Florence

 • Presentations at three Renaissance Weekends, Charleston, SC

-• Presentation on Dante for James Joyce Reading Group, Orchard Park, NY
+• Five Presentations on Dante for James Joyce Reading Group, Orchard Park, NY

 • Lectures on Dante and the Role of the Liberal Arts in American Higher Education, Engineering University of Harbin, China